For complete lists of research tools, see Research Tools by Subject

 Searchable image collection covering the arts, architecture, humanities, and sciences.
 Includes access to the Archivision collections and Lafayette's own collection of images.
 Capabilities include: user-created image groups that can be easily shared with others, export to Powerpoint and OIV (Offline Image Viewer) presentation tools, image citation export, and mobile device accessibility.

-Searchable archive of research papers in the fields of physics, mathematics, nonlinear sciences, and computer sciences.
+Searchable archive of research papers in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
 Hosted by Cornell University under an agreement with the National Science Foundation.

 Indexes general-interest and scholarly articles, book reviews, book chapters, and theses relating to religious concepts.
 Emphasis is on Christianity.

 Digitized cover-to-cover archive of The Atlantic, a prominent, longstanding U.S. magazine covering political issues through literary and cultural commentary.